Conditional average treatment effect estimation with marginally constrained models: Offset models: estimation and non-collapsibility

-We consider models that estimate the absolute difference in probability of a binary outcome $y$ under two possible treatments $t_x \in \{0,1\}$ conditional on a possibly multi-dimensional pre-treatment covariate vector $\bm{x}$.
-This is the conditional average treatment effect (CATE), conditional on $\bm{x}$.
-Treatment $t_x=0$ is assumed to be the baseline treatment (or no treatment depending on the clinical context) and $t_x=1$ is the treatment of interest.
-Using Pearl's do-operator to indicate \textit{intervening} on treatment, the CATE is defined as:
+We consider models for the absolute difference in probability of a binary outcome $Y$ under two possible treatments $T \in \{0,1\}$ conditional on a pre-treatment covariate vector $X$, using data from the observational distribution $q(Y,T,X)$.
+The estimation target is the \gls{cate}, conditional on $X$.
+Without loss of generality, treatment $T=0$ is assumed to be the baseline treatment (or no treatment depending on the clinical context) and $T=1$ is the comparator treatment of interest.
+We denote $Y_t$ as the potential outcome of $Y$ if $T$ is set to $t$ by intervention, and $Y_t|x$ as the analogous potential outcome conditional on $X=x$.
+We refer to $\Pr(Y_0=1|X)$ as the \emph{untreated risk}, meaning the probability of experiencing the outcome when assigned no treatment (or the control treatment), conditional on $X$.
+The \gls{cate} is defined as: